PU2REO/Si5351ArduinoLite/README.md

 Changelog
 ---------

+* v1.2.0

+    * Removed remaining VCXO code, since it is not available on 10 MSOP version.
+	* Removed unused code/defines.
+	* Code optimization.

 * v1.1.0

     * Fix "Si5351 init does not initialize the ref freq nor corr entries for clkin", thanks to conr2286